Organization Dashboard Changes 24 Feb 2014

 This screenshot shows two of the reports that we’ll be releasing with initially, a lead time histogram, and a cumulative flow diagram.
 The really exciting thing about both of these are all of the ways you can slice & dice your data via the report options to see exactly what you want to.
 We’ll have some blog posts dedicated to just that in the future.

-As part of all of this, we’re also working on some big improvements to some areas that will affect both Scrum and Kanban based projects on ScrumDo.
+As part of all of this, we’re also working on some big improvements to some areas that will affect both Iteration based and Iterations-less projects on ScrumDo.
 Things like live-updates of the boards, and better high level planning tools.
 Watch for those in upcoming months.

 Story List Enhancements 07 Oct 2013